Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators: Results

-To evaluate the impact of model capacity, we implement {\bf PLaTITO-Big} --- a 19M-parameter variant of the PLaTITO model leveraging pLM embeddings from the larger ESM Cambrian 6B pLM.
-PLaTITO-Big achieves further improvements in equilibrium sampling under the same training compute budget, highlighting the benefits of scaling both model capacity and pretrained sequence representations (Figure \ref{scalability}).
-We compare PLaTITO-Big to BioEmu \cite{lewis2025scalable}, a recently proposed Boltzmann emulator that achieved state-of-the-art performance in reproducing equilibrium distributions of MD trajectories. \emph{PLaTITO-Big outperforms BioEmu across all equilibrium sampling evaluation metrics} despite being trained with substantially less data and a lower compute budget.
+To evaluate the impact of model capacity, we implement {\bf PLaTITO-19M} that is a 19M-parameter variant of the PLaTITO model leveraging pLM embeddings from the larger ESM Cambrian 6B pLM.
+PLaTITO-19M achieves further improvements in equilibrium sampling under the same training compute budget, highlighting the benefits of scaling both model capacity and pretrained sequence representations (Figure \ref{scalability}).
+We compare PLaTITO-19M to BioEmu \cite{lewis2025scalable}, a recently proposed Boltzmann emulator that achieved state-of-the-art performance in reproducing equilibrium distributions of MD trajectories. \emph{PLaTITO-19M outperforms BioEmu across all equilibrium sampling evaluation metrics} despite being trained with substantially less data and a lower compute budget.
+We provide additional comparisons with ConfDiff \cite{wang2024proteinconfdiff} and Str2Str \cite{lu2024strstr} in Appendix \ref{supplementary:additional_baselines}, where PLaTITO-19M maintains the best performance across all models.
+Finally, in Appendices \ref{supplementary:ablation_plms} and \ref{supplementary:ablation_capacity} we investigate various pLMs and model sizes, illustrating that pLM embeddings consistently improve generalization regardless of the model family, and that scaling pLM representations and model capacity provide complementary benefits.

 Notably, even our smaller TITO variants achieve performance comparable to BioEmu, highlighting that TITO models are substantially more data-efficient than Boltzmann Emulators while achieving competitive equilibrium sampling performance.
+To further demonstrate this, we trained Emu, a model architecturally identical to TITO but trained as a Boltzmann Emulator to sample directly from $p(x | S, T)$.
+TITO outperforms Emu across all metrics despite using exactly the same architecture, data and compute budget indicating that exploiting the auto-correlation structure of MD data lowers the data and compute requirements of training MD surrogates.

-In Figure \ref{free_energy}, the free energy landscapes for a representative subset of three fast-folding proteins (Villin, WW domain, and A3D) are shown, where PLaTITO-Big accurately reproduces both the folded and unfolded parts of the reference MD free-energy landscapes and consistently outperforms BioEmu.
+In Figure \ref{free_energy}, the free energy landscapes for a representative subset of three fast-folding proteins (Villin, WW domain, and A3D) are shown, where PLaTITO-19M accurately reproduces both the folded and unfolded parts of the reference MD free-energy landscapes and consistently outperforms BioEmu.
 We report a comprehensive evaluation across all fast-folding proteins in Appendix \ref{supplementary:equilibrium_sampling} and we provide additional details on BioEmu sampling in Appendix \ref{supplementary:bioemu_details}.